2025: Review of My Year

 Upgrading in the CIEP

-And so to my news – I am excited that my application to upgrade from Intermediate Member to Professional Member of the Chartered Institute of Editing and Proofreading (CIEP; ciep.uk) was approved in December.
+And so to my best news – I am excited to report that my application to upgrade from Intermediate Member to Professional Member of the Chartered Institute of Editing and Proofreading (CIEP; ciep.uk) was approved in December.

 I proved my professionalism by taking editorial training, showing 500 hours of proofreading experience with clients, and providing a reference from a client that I have done over 50 hours for and who could judge my proofreading skills.
-Here is my profile page in their directory.
+Here is my CIEP directory profile page.

 What an amazing way to end the year!